Beyond nixing your coffee habit … we all know that by now.

 - When I started “thinking green,” plastic sandwich bags were the hardest to give up.
 I invested in cheap mason jars and a good set of glass storage containers.
 Problem solved!

 - I am not pretending to be Mrs. Green Queen.
-I am far from it.
-I am sure many savvier, environmentally-sound people would laugh at my tips, but I found that small changes made a big impact over time — on my bank account and [ hopefully ] the environment!
+Trust me, I am far from it and continue learning each day.
+I am sure many savvier, environmentally-sound people would laugh at my tips, but I found that small changes made a big impact over time — on my bank account and (hopefully) the environment!

 5. Focus on your health.